 Or could it be more a case of the increased hp allowing these engines to run at (aircraft terms here) 75% power more of their life than at 100%?

 Mark, To answer that question takes some time and delving into other areas besides mechanics.
 Short version.
 The Interstate system was funded by Eisenhower in 56 (I think), and it was some time until we had many high-speed roads.
 I think the early /2 models didn’t see the abuse we expect today as normal.
 The few BMWs in the USA were mostly in cities, where they may have seen lower speeds too.
 I wasn’t riding BMW until 62, so I am way out on a limb here.
 Since I was young and poor, I rode the early /2 bikes, but I wasn’t in the business yet.
 It was common for one to go 75-100 k miles before the crank needed attention.
 The R69 got great mileage before it needed top end work.
 The early engines had a good reputation.
-It was in 1960, on the R60, when they went to the 4 ring piston that I first saw trouble.
+It was in 1960, on the R60, when they went to the 4 ring piston, that I first saw trouble.

 In the 60s, different reliability issues started showing up.
 It isn’t one simple issue.
 See my page for detailed info on the evolution of /2 BMW heads and the problems.
 The R50/2 and R60/2 heads often failed in the first year.
 The pushrods were prone to bending.
 The cranks started having problems.
 The rear main bearings started spinning on the crank.
 This issue reached its peak in 1967 on the R60/2.
 Everything about the engine was trouble.
 The pistons were seizing up right and left.
 Later I found out why, but that’s another story on the piston page on this website.
 One large problem is that the R60 rear main was a ball bearing.
 The R68, R69, and R69S use a spherical roller that allows for lots of crank flex.